PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Gargoyle/README.md

 The next day, if the player marked **Watched** makes a nomination, mark the nominated player **Dying**.

-At any time during the day you may decide that the player marked **Dying** dies.
-Immediately declare that the player has died.
+At any time you may decide that the player marked **Dying** dies.
+If this is during the day, immediately declare that the player has died.
+If this is during the night, mark them with the **Dead** reminder.

 At dusk, remove the **Watched** reminder.

-At dusk, remove the **Dying** reminder.
+At dawn, remove the **Dying** reminder.

 ### Examples
 > The Gargoyle chooses the Gargoyle.
 That day the Gargoyle nominates the Counterfeiter, that dusk the Counterfeiter dies.